GDPR or Bust?

 - Achieving GDPR compliance in the globalised world of the Internet of Everything?

 - What does Brexit mean in an EU of GDPR?

 - The role of legacy systems in a future with GDPR requirements and obligations?

-- How to validate GDPR compliance?
+- How to validate and demonstrate GDPR compliance?

 - How is the ‘Data Protection Officers’ knowledge and expertise defined, measured and validated?

 - How is ‘Personal Data’ “sensitivity” defined and measured?

 - How is “proportionate” defined and measured under GDPR?